Lmottet/Lmottet/README.md

 Greetings, I’m Lionel !

-I'm a java dev, interested in tech with good dev experience and practices that let me produce quality products Currently learning Kotlin :)
+I'm a java dev, interested in tech with good dev experience and practices that let me produce quality products.

+Currently learning Kotlin :)

 <!---